Politics, Philosophy, and Economics

 The PPE major at Northeastern University brings together three of the most important approaches to understanding the world around us: political science, philosophy, and economics.

-- Named a United Nations Millennium Fellow
+- Gabe was named a United Nations Millennium Fellow.

 - Ancient Philosophy with Professor Stump changed how she saw the world and value within it, and how she thought about living a good life.